• Skip to primary navigation

 From his earliest days working to start the school, Ryan had partnered with Shavar Jeffries, a native of Newark whose grandmother had raised him and had been a public school teacher in the city.
 After getting his undergraduate degree from Duke and a law degree from Columbia, Jeffries was looking for opportunities to put his civil rights and legal background to work on education issues in his own hometown.
 So, when Hill asked Jeffries to serve as Team Academy’s first board chair it was natural for Jeffries to agree.

-I gladly accepted, and I accepted because I was certain that our children would accomplish greatness if we expected it of it of them.
+I gladly accepted, and I accepted because I was certain that our children would accomplish greatness if we expected it of them.
 If we demanded greatness of them and of ourselves.
 So I had no choice but to accept.
 At that point, we didn’t have a board.
 We didn’t have a building.
 We didn’t have teachers.
 We didn’t have administrators or a development staff.
 We didn’t even have students.
 All we had was a vision.
 Ultimately, I realized in retrospect, that vision is all we really needed.
 And that vision was one in which we had an uncompromising, non-negotiable belief in the capacity that every child can and will accomplish everything that you expect of that child.

 It was a beginning for an organization that was as auspicious as the beginning of the entire charter school movement was experiencing in Newark.